Lake Tahoe Airport: History

-In 1999 Casino Express Airlines operating as Tahoe Air started low fare Boeing 737-200 service nonstop to San Jose and Los Angeles (LAX).
-Allegiant Air flew McDonnell Douglas DC-9 nonstops to Burbank, Fresno, Las Vegas and Long Beach in 1999-2000.
+In 1999, Casino Express Airlines operating as Tahoe Air started low fare Boeing 737-200 service nonstop to San Jose and Los Angeles (LAX).
+Allegiant Air flew McDonnell Douglas DC-9 nonstops to Burbank, Fresno, Las Vegas and Long Beach in 1999–2000.
 Tahoe Air ceased operations later in 1999 while Allegiant ended all service in 2000 and later became a low fare air carrier that is still in business.
 Lake Tahoe has not had scheduled passenger flights since, and the area is now served by Reno-Tahoe International Airport and Sacramento International Airport.

 Due to budget cuts in 2001, the FAA ceased funding on-site weather observers who had also served as the airport's air traffic controllers.
 Unable to find replacement funding, the South Lake Tahoe city council voted to close the airport's Air Traffic Control Tower on October 1, 2004.
 Despite the tower's closure, the airport continues to serve general aviation traffic using self-announce procedures for uncontrolled airports.

 Beginning in 2006, the airport's former commercial airline terminal building was renovated and converted into a new city hall and administrative services office for the City of South Lake Tahoe.
 Relocating to airport land allowed the city to counter rising lease costs at its old location in the Al Tahoe neighborhood.
 Renovations were completed and the new city hall opened in 2007.

 Facilities

-FBO services (e.g. fuel and ground support) are provided by Mountain West Aviation.
+Fixed-base operator services (e.g. fuel and ground support) are provided by Mountain West Aviation.

 Attached to the former airline terminal building, the Flight Deck Sports Bar & Grill provides a public restaurant overlooking the airport's runway.

-Former airline service

-Airlines in bold served Lake Tahoe with mainline jets.
-All of the following destinations were served nonstop or direct.